Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Additional audiences include:

-This document is intended to help its audiences address privacy concerns as early as possible in the life cycle of a new Web standard or feature, or in the development of Web products.
+This document is intended to help its audiences address privacy concerns as early as possible in the life cycle of a new web standard or feature, or in the development of web products.
 Beginning with privacy in mind will help avoid the need to add special cases later to address unforeseen but predictable issues or to build systems that turn out to be unacceptable to users.

 Because this document guides privacy reviews of new standards, authors of web specifications should consult it early in the design to make sure their feature passes the review smoothly.